Student Evaluation & Assessment

 - grades K–1: TELPAS includes holistically rated listening, speaking, reading, and writing assessments based on ongoing classroom observations and student interactions.

-- grades 2–12: TELPAS includes multiple-choice reading tests, holistically rated student writing collections, and online listening and speaking assessments.
+- grades 2–12: TELPAS includes multiple-choice reading tests and online listening, speaking and writing assessments.

 Visit the TEA TELPAS webpage for additional information and resources.

 The Spring Branch ISD Local Assessment Program

 The local assessment program is comprised of two separate and distinct testing programs, reflecting different purposes.
 The locally developed curriculum-based assessments (CBAs) are designed to gauge instructional progress toward curricular goals and inform instructional decision making.
 The locally developed “Practice STAAR Assessments” are designed to identify proficiency gaps in individual students for the specific purpose of remediation.
 Since STAAR assessments are new for 2011 – 2012, “Practice STAAR Assessments” will be developed locally, using available resources from the Texas Education Agency.

 Twice a year, district administrators work in concert with principals, curriculum leaders and teachers to identify the goals and objectives of the local assessment program.
 The committee also recommends a calendar of assessments throughout the year.
 Both the curriculum based assessments and the Practice STAAR tests are developed by teams of classroom teachers, under the guidance of district curriculum specialists.